sanat-garg/helios/README.md

 # Helios - Electric Cars, Solar Energy & More
 Hey there!
 We're here to announce our startup HELIOS that is an emerging EV manufacturer and distributor.
-We have plans to reduce carbon emissions that is being outrageously spread by the automobile industry worldwide and "Recover the World" from the global climate change.
-We have produced a website that showcases our company's products, values and future plans.
+We have plans to reduce carbon emissions that is being outrageously spread by the automobile industry worldwide and "Recover the World" from global climate change.
+We have produced a website that showcases our company's products, values, and future plans.
 You can have a look at it: <br/>
   --> https://www.signaxo.com/montfort/<br/>
 or download the source code from:<br/>
   --> https://github.com/sanat-garg/helios<br/>